Where Are You Taking Me? with filmmaker Kimi Takesue

 Structured in a series of stylized observational vignettes, Where Are You Taking Me? captures the rhythms of everyday life in Uganda.
 By focusing on the commonplace, the film counters stereotypical images of Uganda that emphasize the horrors of war, poverty, and victimization.
 Moving from one revealing encounter to the next, Where Are You Taking Me? recreates a heightened sensory experience of global travel and explores the touristic gaze and the challenges that arise in cross-cultural representation.
 Within the film, the question “where are you taking me?” moves beyond curiosity into a confrontation of the politics and ethics of the documentary contract.

-Filmmaker Kimi Takesue will join for a conversation after the film with Jeffrey Palmer, Associate Professor in the Department of Performing & Media Arts.
+Filmmaker Kimi Takesue will join for a conversation after the film with Natasha Raheja, Assistant Professor of Anthropology at Cornell.

 Free admission!
 Sponsored by the Minority, Indigenous & Third World Studies Committee and the Department of Performing & Media Arts.